MotivaLogic

 CI/CD Pipeline Components

-A typical CI/CD pipeline consists of several key components:
+A typical CI/CD pipeline includes several key components:

 Application of CI/CD in Real-World Scenarios